DaniCol/TweetPopularityPrediction/src/dashboard/README.md

 <img src="./images/grafana_dashboard_tweetoscope.PNG"/>

 3. You will now have access to our dashboard which has several sections with several graphs.
    1. The first two lines contain information about the performance of the prediction as a function of the time windows (here 600 and 1200).
+The pie charts show the Absolute Relative Error with (ARE_RF) and without (ARE) the use of RandomForest.
+If you wait a few iterations, you will notice that the results are much better with the RandomForest.
 They also contain information about the hottest tweets with their ids.

 <img src="./images/grafana_stat_hottest.PNG"/>